About the Jam’n Java Open Mic

 In addition to co-hosting the Jam’n Java Open Mic, he continues to

 perform, singing and playing a combination of original material, blues,

+and timeless classics.
 Mark is also an independent marketing services professional providing services including copywriting for web and print, search engine optimization (SEO), photography, and photo editing services.

 Joe Burns’ musical career took off in high school when his rock group won a battle of the bands competition catapulting them into the local spotlight.
 Following high school, he moved to California where he was exposed to many different music styles and played in groups performing in the Pacific Northwest.